Frequently Asked Questions About

 Traditional wood framing uses dimensional lumber to create the structural framework of a home.
 It is widely used, cost-effective, and familiar to most builders.

 ICF construction uses reinforced concrete poured between layers of rigid insulation.
 This creates a solid wall system that provides enhanced strength, energy efficiency, and sound control.
+ICF Builder Magazine records: "90% reduced carbon emissions and that low energy costs, disaster resilience, and recyclability make this construction method one of the greenest building technologies on the planet."

 Key differences include: